gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This is unlikely to be noticeable unless the code base contains a lot of Groovy code.
 If this is problematic for your build, the solution is to separate the code that requires annotation processing from the code that does not to some degree.

+### Changes to default value for Java compilation `sourcepath`

+The source path indicates the location of source files that _may_ be compiled if necessary.
+It is effectively a complement to the class path, where the classes to be compiled against are in source form.
+It does __not__ indicate the actual primary source being compiled.

+The source path feature of the Java compiler is rarely needed for modern builds that use dependency management.

+The default value for the source path as of this release is now effectively an empty source path.
+Previously Gradle implicitly used the same default as the `javac` tool, which is the `-classpath` value.
+This causes unexpected build results when source accidentally ends up on the classpath, which can happen when dependencies surprisingly include source as well as binaries.

+This improvement was contributed by [Thomas Broyer](https://github.com/tbroyer).

 ## External contributions

 We would like to thank the following community members for making contributions to this release of Gradle.